 Another aspect to examine throughout your search is whether a vendor will be flexible in order to meet the needs of your company.
 Some providers only offer one billing cycle and refuse to adjust for any reason.
 If you have specific needs, be sure to ask your fuel card representative if exceptions can be made.
 This is also key for new fleets or those with spotty credit.
 Be sure that your provider is willing to find solutions for your problems from the start of your partnership.

 Though many businesses focus solely on savings and locations, it is essential to do your research on fuel card companies themselves.
-Avoiding fees, preventing fraud, and finding good customer service can be difficult, but researching the industry will help you find the best fuel card company for your fleet.
+Avoiding fees, preventing fraud, and finding good customer service can be difficult, but researching the industry will help you find the best company to provide fuel cards for your fleet.